Lepaya/data-snowflake-client/README.md

     account = 'YOUR SNOWFLAKE ACCOUNT : <AccountID.RegionName>',
     username = 'YOUR SNWOFLAKE USERNAME',
     password: 'YOUR SNOWFLAKE PASSWORD',
-    database_name = 'NAME OF DATABASE TO LOAD DATA INTO', schema_name = 'NAME OF SCHEMA TO LOAD DATA INTO', )
+    to_database_name = 'NAME OF DATABASE TO LOAD DATA INTO', to_schema_name = 'NAME OF SCHEMA TO LOAD DATA INTO', to_table_name = 'NAME OF TABLE TO LOAD DATA INTO', )
 ````